 New Residence Permits and Visas Regulation were introduced on 23 October 2019.
-Foreigners wishing to stay in the TRNC for longer than their entry visa period, must apply (and meet the requirements) for a residence permit, if they are not otherwise legally permitted to stay in the country.
+Foreigners wishing to stay in the TRNC for longer than their visa period, must apply (and meet the requirements) for a Temporary Residence permit, if they are not otherwise legally permitted to stay in the country.

 Work Permits, Business Establishment Permits and Permanent Residence are considered, for the purpose of this regulation, as Residence Permits, and a separate Residence Permit is not required.

-Short-term residence permit are generally issued, for a maximum period of one year, however, foreigners over 60s years of age may be issued with a Residence Permit of 2 years duration.
-The duration of the short-term residence permit is decided based on the person’s request, reason and other issues related to residence permit.
+Temporary residence permits are normally issued, for a maximum period of one year, however, foreigners over 60s years of age may be issued with a 2 years Residence Permit of 2 years.
+The duration is decided based on the person’s request and application details.

-Foreigners who are eligible to apply for a short-term residence permit:
+Foreigners who are eligible to apply for a Temporary residence permit:

 Foreigners who own immovable property in the TRNC and their family members

-Foreigners who came to the TRNC for scientific research or archaeological excavation
+Foreigners coming to the TRNC for scientific research or archaeological excavation

-Foreigners who came to the TRNC for vocational training or an internship
+Foreigners coming to the TRNC for vocational training or an internship

-Foreigners who came to the TRNC in accordance with international agreements or student exchange programs
+Foreigners coming to the TRNC in accordance with international agreements or student exchange programs

 Foreigners who will be granted residence permit in accordance with a request or decision of the judicial and administrative authorities

-Foreigners who came to TRNC for the treatment of a medical condition that does not pose a threat to public health
+Foreigners coming to TRNC for treatment of a medical condition that does not pose a threat to public health

 Foreigners who complete their higher education in a two-year program or studied and graduated at least in three years from a higher education program that lasts four years or longer can be issued a one-time residence permit for maximum 6 months if they apply within 60 days of their graduation

-Yacht owners or leaseholders, who arrive in conjunctions with yacht tourism, as well as the crew and the passengers can be issued short-term residence permit up to 6 months within a 12 month period provided they submit the relevant documents confirming the duration of their stay in the TRNC harbour where their yacht is anchored
+Yacht owners or leaseholders, who arrive in conjunction with yacht tourism, including crew and passengers may be issued with a short-term residence permit of up to 6 months within a 12 month period provided they submit the relevant documents confirming the duration of their stay in a TRNC harbour where their yacht is moored

-Foreigners who arrive for shooting a movie/documentary can be issued short-term residence permit each time they apply for a period of maximum one year if the visa that they were originally granted proves to be insufficient for shooting to be completed.
+Foreigners who come in order to film a movie/documentary may be issued with a short-term residence permit each time they apply for a maximum period of one year if the visa that they were originally granted proves to be insufficient for filming to be completed.

 Foreigners Who Possess Immovable Property